-Code Section Subsection(s) Error(s) Notes 121.2 (a) chart Polk street NCD Move back to 2,500 s/f use size (currently in 2,000s/f use size) 1yr sunset expired 2 yrs ago 186: ADD 186(b)(8) to read: Any awnings on the property shall be made to comply with the requirements of awnings in Section 136.1 of this Code.
-136.1: add LCU to title; 136.1(a)(1) add LCU to title; 136.1(b)(1): add LCU to canopy restrictions.
-136.1(c)(1): 136.1 allow awnings on add LCU to marquee restrictions.
-186 Exemption of LCU's LCU's 142 Screening of vehicle areas update Amend 142(b)(3) - change the excavation area from 50% to 200 square feet 454 151 parking requirements grocery stores add language that retail grocery stores with over 20,000s/f are exempt from non-residential use requirements 185(f) continuance of NCU Notice for NCU Eliminate this Section dealing with ZA noticing of closure Make ours recent changes are Make sure recent changes are ADD Pacific NCD to NCD list incorporated RELOCATE Hayes NCD to NCT Must update this section in future for all 201 Classes of Use Districts Update ADD charts to incorporate all SUDs & RUDs new SUDs, etc. 201 Accessory Uses for dwellings in R Opuale add MCDs to list of prohibited uses as accessory liew 30Ds, etc. 204.1 or NC districts MCDs (i) A Medical Cannabis Dispensary as defined in Section 209.3(k) and 217(k) of this Code 204.1 Other Accessory Uses in R WODS add MCDs to list of prohibited uses as accessory 204.2 districts MCDs (i) A Medical Cannabis Dispensary as defined in Section 209.3(k) and 217(k) of this Code 204.2 districts WODS (h) Action upon such uses shall be by the Planning Commission, subject to all the requirements for conditional uses in Sections 303 and 306 through 306.5 of this Code; except that uses listed in Section 205.1, uses listed in Section 205.2 if located in a PDR, C, or M District, and uses listed in Section 205.3 within the South of Market Mixed Use Districts and Eastern Neighborhoods Mixed Use Districts, may be authorized by the Zoning Administrator without a public hearing ADD new (d) The time periods referenced in Sections 205.1 through 205.3 are consecutive hours or consecutive calendar days; they are not the total number of hours or days that the use is in operation.
-Therefore, a 24-hour authorization that begins at 6:00 a.m. expires at 6:00 a.m. the following day, even if the use was in operation language is confusing; only eight hours of that period.
-Similarly, a 60-day authorization expires after 60 calendar days even though requires a construction the use may only have been open for business three days per week during that period.
-Hours or days of Per Working group on Temporary Uses 205 Temporary Uses, General trailer get a CU unused authorization cannot be stored or credited + Food Carts (a) Neighborhood carnical, eshibition, celebration or festival sponsored by an organized group of residents in the vicinity, or in Neighborhood Commercial, Mixed Use, PDR, C, or M Districts, sponsored by property owners or Per Working group on Temporary Uses 205.1(a) Temporary Uses, 60-day limit businesses in the vicinity. + Food Carts
+Code Section Subsection(s) Description Error(s) 121.2 (a) chart Polk street NCD Move back to 2,500 s/f use size (currently in 2,000s/f use size) 186: ADD 186(b)(8) to read: Any awnings on the property shall be made to comply with the requirements awnings in Section 136.1 of this Code.
+400 A 136.1: add LCU to title; 136.1(a)(1) add LCU to title; 136.1(b)(1): add LCU to canopy restrictions.
+136.1(a) 136.1 allow awnings on add LCU to marquee restrictions.
+186 Exemption of LCU's LCU's 142 Screening of vehicle areas update Amend 142(b)(3) - change the excavation area from 50% to 200 square feet 151 parking requirements grocery stores add language that retail grocery stores with over 20,000s/f are exempt from non-residential use requirem 185(f) continuance of NCU Notice for NCU Eliminate this Section dealing with ZA noticing of closure 165(1) ADD Pacific NCD to NCD list RELOCATE Hayes NCD to NCT 201 Classes of Use Districts Update ADD charts to incorporate all SUDs & RUDs Accessory Uses for dwellings in R add MCDs to list of prohibited uses as accessory 204.1 or NC districts MCDs (i) A Medical Cannabis Dispensary as defined in Section 209.3(k) and 217(k) of this Code Other Accessory Uses in R add MCDs to list of prohibited uses as accessory 204.2 districts MCDs (i) A Medical Cannabis Dispensary as defined in Section 209.3(k) and 217(k) of this Code (b) Action upon such uses shall be by the Planning Commission, subject to all the requirements for condition uses in Sections 303 and 306 through 306.5 of this Code; except that uses listed in Section 205.1, uses in Section 205.2 if located in a PDR, C, or M District, and uses listed in Section 205.3 within the South of Market Mixed Use Districts and Eastern Neighborhoods Mixed Use Districts, may be authorized by the Z Administrator without a public hearing ADD new (d) The time periods referenced in Sections 205.1 through 205.3 are consecutive hours or consecutive caler days; they are not the total number of hours or days that the use is in operation.
+Therefore, a 24-hour authorization that begins at 6:00 a.m. expires at 6:00 a.m. the following day, even if the use was in operation. language is confusing; the use may only have been open for business three days per week during that period.
+Hours or days of 205 Temporary Uses, General trailer get a CU unused authorization cannot be stored or credited 200 205.1(2) Temperaty Lises 60-day limit 205.1(a) Temporary Uses, 60-day limit (a) Neighborhood carnical, eshibition, celebration or festival sponsored by an orga vicinity, or in Neighborhood Commercial, Mixed Use , PDR, C, or M Districts, s businesses in the vicinity.